-the intergenerational impact of sexual violence is still tangible.
-CBOW in Bosnia and Herzegovina still suffer from the stigma of their descent, resulting in some of them to 'live on the margins of society'.
-234 The 2019 concluding remarks of the UN Committee on the Rights of the Child addresses the stigmatisation of children in disadvantaged situations and points out 'the negative impact of stereotyping and discriminatory attitudes on children's rights'.235
+"live on the margins of society".228 The 2019 concluding remarks of the UN Committee on the Rights of the Child addresses the stigmatisation of children in disadvantaged situations and points out "the negative impact of stereotyping and discriminatory attitudes on children's rights".229

-Children born under LRA captivity in Northern Uganda are regarded as symbols of misfortune.
-They are labelled as 'Kony's Children' or are subjected to pejorative nicknames directly associated to the mother's suffering: 'Komakech' (I am unfortunate), 'Anenocan' (I have suffered).
-'Odokorac' (Things have gone bad) and 'Lubanga Kene' (Only God knows why this happened to me).
-The stigmatisation and rejection, by their own families, the wider community and potential in-laws, affects the daily lives of CBOW and their mothers.
-In many cases, the mothers try to rebuild their lives after returning home from LRA captivity by marrying new partners.
-These new relationships pose, however, a particular risk for further physical, emotional and sexual abuse for both the mothers and their children born in captivity.
-The continuation of ostracisation and isolation of these children within their own homes can be observed when comparing the treatment of CBOW versus non-CBOW.
-Evidence suggests, for instance, that in many homes CBOW combined fifth and sixth periodic reports of Bosnia and Herzegovina' (5 December 2019)
+- NORTHERN UGANDA Children born under LRA captivity in Northern Uganda are regarded as 84. symbols of misfortune.230 They are labelled as "Kony's Children" or are subjected to pejorative nicknames directly associated to the mother's suffering: "Komakech" (I am unfortunate), "Anenocan" (I have suffered), "Odokorac" (Things have gone bad), and "Lubanga Kene" (Only God knows why this happened to me).231 The stigmatisation and rejection, by their own families, the wider community and potential in-laws, affects the daily lives of CBOW and their mothers.
+In many cases, the mothers are trying to build up their lives after returning home from LRA captivity, by marrying new partners.232 These new relationships pose, however, a particular risk for further physical, emotional and sexual abuse for both the mothers and their children born in captivity.233 The continuation of ostracisation and isolation of these children within their own homes can be observed when comparing the treatment of CBOW versus non-CBOW.234 Evidence suggests, for instance, that in many homes CBOW are obliged to sleep on the ground, whereas non-CBOW are provided with matrasses.235 The same applies for the amount of food children get at home, resulting in CBOW receiving less food.236 The segregation within families and their maternal, and sibling, alienation is, in addition, combined with a deplorable economic situation (infra nr.
+93).237 - 85.
+COLOMBIA The identities of CBOW in Colombia are defined by stigmatisation which can be observed by the injurious naming practices, labelling these children as "paraquitos" (little